originalname51/Christofides-Algorithm/README.md

 # Christofides-Algorithm
-Christofides algorithm using Prims Algorithm for MST and main.java.Hierholzer Algorithm for Euler Tour.
+Christofides algorithm using Prims Algorithm for MST and main.java.HierholzerAlgorithm Algorithm for Euler Tour.
 Resulting path optimized with 2-OPT

 Program can be run by typing name of input txt file in argument line.
 Program assumes input document contains a text document with 3 lines representing the ID, X Coordinates and Y Coordinates.